drocheam/optrace/docs/source/usage/convolve.rst

 The image is a sRGB numpy array with dimensions (Ny, Nx, 3) with value range 0-1.
 Alternatively a filepath to an image file can be provided.
 In contrast, the PSF holds linear power/intensity information and is there a simpler (Ny2, Nx2) shape.
-Alternatively an :class:`RImage <optrace.tracer.r_image.RImage>` object can be used to apply a colored PSF.
+Alternatively an :class:`RenderImage <optrace.tracer.image.render_image.RenderImage>` object can be used to apply a colored PSF.

 Parameters :python:`s_img` and :python:`s_psf` describe the side lengths of both images in millimeters, specified as list of two floats.